abdulquayumhp/product-reselling-client-side-code/README.md

 website Name : zolvit reselling Product

-description : this website use for reselling furniture product a user can buy a resell product for a seller , and also a user can create a seller account , if he create seller account he can add product , and he can see her product with status ,
+description : this website use for reselling furniture product a user can buy a resell product from a seller , and also a user can create a seller account , if he create seller account he can add product , and he can see her product with status ,

 bullet point